x86ed/technocrat/templates/commands/implement.md

 ---
 description: Execute the implementation plan by processing and executing all tasks defined in tasks.md
 scripts:
-  sh: scripts/bash/check-prerequisites.sh --json --require-tasks --include-tasks
+  cli: technocrat check-prerequisites --json --require-tasks --include-tasks
-  ps: scripts/powershell/check-prerequisites.ps1 -Json -RequireTasks -IncludeTasks
 ---

 # Impliment